Properties of independence in $\mathrm{NSOP}_3$ theories: theories with symmetric Conant-independence

 \:

 \textbf{Acknowledgements} The author would like to thank Hyoyoon Lee, Byunghan Kim, and the other participants of the Yonsei University logic seminar for their comments on the degree of Kim-dividing $k=2$, and Nicholas Ramsey for bringing to the author's attention Question \ref{4-simon?} of Simon.
+The author would also like to thank Itay Kaplan for enlightening discussions on the results of this paper, which brought to light an error in the statement of Lemma \ref{4-consistency5} in a previous draft, as well as the referee for many helpful comments and suggestions.